mycloud Hospitality Announces Big Discounts: Welcomes New Year with Exciting Offers

 Get your hotel up and running with mycloud PMS at zero cost!
 Sign up now & receive the first month free, as well as a 30% discount on your annual subscription.

-GURUGRAM, INDIA, December 27, 2022 /EINPresswire.com/ -- mycloud Hospitality, the leading provider of property management systems for hotels, is excited to announce a special end-of-the-year offer.
+LONDON, UNITED KINGDOM, December 27, 2022 /EINPresswire.com/ -- mycloud Hospitality, the leading provider of property management systems for hotels, is excited to announce a special end-of-the-year offer.
 For a limited time, they are offering zero setup and training costs, as well as the first month free.
 Not only that, but hotel owners can also take advantage of a limited-time offer of 30% off on annual subscriptions, saving them even more on the cost of managing their properties.
-Based on a calculation of 50 rooms and a two-year annual subscription, hotels can save a total of ₹638K with this offer.
+Based on a calculation of 50 rooms and a two-year annual subscription, hotels can save a total of £7780 with this offer.

 As a leading name in the hospitality industry, mycloud Hospitality offers an end-to-end hotel management system that combines a POS system, property management software, and back office functionality into a single platform with a lot to offer.